miguelbper/pyprune/README.md

 ## Why not just use a SAT or CSP solver?

-There exist excelent libraries like [Z3](https://github.com/Z3Prover/z3) and [OR-Tools](https://github.com/google/or-tools) that allow us to solve constraint satisfaction problems using a simple declarative language, while being exremely fast.
+There exist excellent libraries like [Z3](https://github.com/Z3Prover/z3) and [OR-Tools](https://github.com/google/or-tools) that allow us to solve constraint satisfaction problems using a simple declarative language, while being extremelly fast.
 I use pyprune in scenarios where the problem/puzzle is not easy to express in the language offered by these libraries.

 ## License